behnamasadi/cpp_tutorials/docs/set_map_pair_tuple.md

 items.insert("beer");
 ```

-all available items are: (itesm are stored sorted in set):
+all available items are: (items are stored sorted in set):
 ```cpp
 for(std::set<std::string>::iterator it=items.begin(); it!= items.end();it++ )
 {